Ergodicity and Law-of-large numbers for the Volterra Cox-Ingersoll-Ross process: Introduction

-In this work, we study more refined ergodic properties of the VCIR process and its stationary version.
-More precisely, in our first central result, we show that the VCIR process is \textit{asymptotically independent} in the sense that the joint law satisfies
+In this work, we study ergodic properties of the VCIR process and its stationary law $\P_{b,\beta}^{\mathrm{stat}}$.
+Our main result, Theorem~\ref{thm: asymptotic independence}, establishes that the VCIR process exhibits \textit{asymptotic independence} in the sense that the joint law satisfies

-The proof of this property is based on the generalized affine transformation formula \eqref{eq: VCIR Laplace} combined with a fine asymptotic analysis of the corresponding nonlinear Volterra Riccatti equation \eqref{eq: V mu}.
-As a consequence of the asymptotic independence, and by a suitable application of a variant of the Birkhoff ergodic theorem as given in \cite[Lemma 2.1]{BFK24}, we deduce the law-of-large numbers in $L^p(\Omega, \P_{b,\beta})$, i.e.,

-locally uniformly in the drift parameters $(b,\beta)$.
-Finally, we also show that the stationary process $X^{\mathrm{stat}}$ is ergodic in the sense that its shift invariant $\sigma$-algebra is trivial.
-As a simple application, we obtain consistent estimators for $(b,\beta)$ via the method of moments.
-We illustrate such an application for the particular, and most important, case of fractional kernel \eqref{eq: fractional kernel}.